By Caribbean specialist Francesca

 If a private island stay isn’t quite exclusive enough, you can charter your own yacht.
 The route is decided by you and your private skipper, depending on for how long you’re honeymooning.
 Sleeping on board, you dock by beaches only accessible by sea, or in a lively port for cocktails.
 Your on-board chef can cook freshly caught fish, local specialities or even meals from home, it’s your call.

-Slipping into the clear waters, you’ll discover some of the most diverse and vibrant marine life in the Caribbean — snorkeling or diving equipment can be provided.
+Slipping into the clear waters, you’ll discover some of the most diverse and vibrant marine life in the Caribbean — snorkelling or diving equipment can be provided.
 With many uninhabited islands on the archipelago, you can ask your captain to cast you away for the day.
 For a little more action, sail to Smuggler's Cove — once a hideaway for Blackbeard — for a pirate-themed cocktail.

 When to honeymoon in the Caribbean